This post may contain affiliate links.

 One of my favorite hearty breakfasts is chicken fried steak slathered in peppered white gravy, it is truly magical.
-So I took my staple breakfast and turned it into an easier version, Chicken Fried Steak Fingers, and now I have the excuse to eat it whenever I want!
+So I took my staple breakfast and turned it into an easier version, Steak Fingers, and now I have the excuse to eat it whenever I want!

 Let’s face it, this is no healthy meal by any means, but when I want to indulge, I love making this recipe because my whole family goes crazy for it too.